pedrolamas/handlebars-action/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/pedrolamas?style=social)](https://twitter.com/pedrolamas)

+**Transform files in your repository with Handlebars templating!**

-This action will find files in the repo matching a specific search spec and process them as [Handlebars](https://handlebarsjs.com) templates.
+This action will find files in the repository matching a specific search spec and process them as [Handlebars](https://handlebarsjs.com) templates, outputing the transformed content back to the same file or a new one.

 The full expression syntax of Handlebars can be used on the templates.